Skip to content

 Node Type Node Name Purpose

-Execute Workflow Trigger When Executed by Another Workflow Receives input parameters from calling workflow
+Execute Workflow Trigger When Executed by Another Workflow Receives input parameters from calling workflows

-If If Validates that exactly one user exists
+If If Checks if exactly one user exists (count = 1)

-Postgres Execute a SQL query1 Retrieves the user ID for the valid user
+Postgres Execute a SQL query1 Retrieves the user's ID for the update operation

 Postgres Insert or update rows in a table Updates the user's onboarding status

-Set Edit Fields Returns error message for invalid users
+Set Edit Fields Returns error message when user is not found

 External Services & Credentials Required

-• PostgreSQL Database: Requires connection to a Supabase PostgreSQL instance
+• PostgreSQL Database: Requires connection to the main database containing user records

 Environment Variables

-No environment variables are explicitly used in this workflow.
-Database connection details are managed through n8n credentials.
+No environment variables are used in this workflow.
+All configuration is handled through n8n credentials.

 Data Flow